 Foreign exchange contracts include foreign exchange forward and swap contracts and over-the-counter foreign exchange options.
 These instruments are valued by either observable foreign exchange rates, observable or calculated forward points and option valuation models.
-With the exception of contracts where a directly observable rate is available which are disclosed as Level 1, the Company classifies foreign exchange contracts as Level 2 financial instruments when no unobservable inputs are used for their valuation or the unobservable inputs used are not significant to the measurement (as a whole).
+With the exception of contracts where a directly observable instruments used are discided as Level 1, the Company classifies foreign exchange contracts as Level 2 financial instruments when no unobservable inputs are used for their valuation or the unobservable inputs used are not significant to the measurement (as a whole).